yast/yast-yast2/doc/desktop_file.md

 * *X-SuSE-YaST-AutoInstDataType* Data type of configuration section.
 Possible values are `list` and `map`.
 Default value is `map`.

-* *X-SuSE-YaST-AutoInstResource* Specifies top level xml node under which is located module specific configuration in AutoYaST profile.
+* *X-SuSE-YaST-AutoInstResource* Specifies top level XML node under which is located module specific configuration in AutoYaST profile.

 * *X-SuSE-YaST-AutoInstRequires* Contains comma separated list of modules that are required to run before this module.
-By default empty.
+By default it is empty.

 * *X-SuSE-YaST-AutoInstMerge* Contains comma separated list of sections that can be handled by one module.
 For example users module can handle also groups and user\_defaults.
-By default empty.
+By default it is empty.

 * *X-SuSE-YaST-AutoInstMergeTypes* Contains comman separated list of section types.
 Useful only together with *X-SuSE-YaST-AutoInstMerge*.
-By default empty.
+By default it is empty.

 * *X-SuSE-YaST-AutoInstClonable* Specifies if module can be cloned.
 Possible values are `true` and `false`.